Last updated: May 2026. Tested with @mascotbot/react ^0.3.x and @elevenlabs/client.

 - An ElevenLabs account with a Conversational AI agent configured (elevenlabs.io)

-- Three API credentials:
+- Three credentials:

-MASCOT_BOT_API_KEY— from your Mascot Bot dashboard → API keys sectionELEVENLABS_API_KEY— from ElevenLabs settingsELEVENLABS_AGENT_ID— from your ElevenLabs agent configuration
+NEXT_PUBLIC_MASCOT_KEY— your Mascotbot publishable key (mascot_dev_…for localhost,mascot_pub_…for production), from your Mascotbot dashboard → API keys section.
+This is browser-safe.ELEVENLABS_API_KEY— from ElevenLabs settings (server-side only)ELEVENLABS_AGENT_ID— from your ElevenLabs agent configuration (server-side only)

-Where to find your Mascot Bot API key:
+Where to find your Mascotbot API key:

 Navigate to app.mascot.bot, open the sidebar, and click API keys.
 Copy the key using the copy button next to it.
+Use a mascot_dev_… key on localhost and a mascot_pub_… key for your deployed domains.

 Already have ElevenLabs working?
 Skip to Step 1.
 New to ElevenLabs?
 Follow the next section first.